Daniel-Xing/impact-effects/doc/proposal.md

 #### Impactor/ Impactor_Population/ Generator

-We look forward to designing a reasonable structure in this part, which can describe both a single impact device and can describe a impact distribution.Therefore, we need to design multiple classes to describe such a complex situation.
+We look forward to designing a reasonable structure in this part, which can describe both a single impactor and can describe a impactor population.
+Therefore, we need to design multiple classes to describe such a complex situation.

-**单一撞击器**
+**Single Impactor**
-We often consider this situation, that is, a single impactner hitting the target planet.Under such conditions, we only need to consider how to describe a single impact device.This is relatively simple, because a single parameter is not variable, so it can be represented by a value.
+We often consider this situation, that is, a single impactor hitting the target planet.
+Under such conditions, we only need to consider how to describe a single impactor.
+This is relatively simple, because a single parameter is not a distribution, so it can be represented by a value.
 ```python
 class Impactor(Object):